-Every single year, millions of Americans suffer with a mental illness, which is a condition that negatively affects a person’s thoughts, feelings, and/or mood.
-Each individual has a unique experience, as far as which symptoms they present and for how long, but one thing is certain: the mental illness poses a challenge to life as they know it.
-Here are some facts and statistics from the National Alliance on Mental Illness…
+Every single year, millions of Americans suffer with a mental illness.
+By definition, a mental illness is a disorder that negatively affects a person’s thoughts, feelings, mood, and/or behavior.
+Examples include depression, anxiety, and posttraumatic stress disorder (PTSD).
+Each individual has a unique experience, as far as which symptoms they experience and for how long, but one thing is certain: the mental illness poses a challenge to life as they know it.
+Let’s take a look at some facts and statistics from the National Alliance on Mental Illness:

 The Prevalence of Mental Illness

-- Approximately 1 in 5 (or 43.8 million) adults in the US experiences a mental illness every year.
+- Approximately 1 in 5 (43.8 million) adults in the US experiences a mental illness each year.

 - Approximately 1 in 5 teens aged 13-18 experiences a severe mental disorder at some point in adolescence.

 Some people think, “It could never happen to me,” or, “My friends and family are healthy.”
 In reality, though, mental illness doesn’t discriminate.
 People of all ages, demographics, genders, and race can develop mental disorders.
 That said, here are some interesting statistics about specific social groups: